 Confederation is Weak

-- Oliver Ellsworth and William Samuel Johnson Speeches in the Connecticut Convention, 4 January 1788 (F)
+- Oliver Ellsworth and William Samuel Johnson Speeches: Connecticut Convention, 4 January 1788 (F)

 - Publius: The Federalist 38, New York Independent Journal, 12 January 1788 (F)